 But some, typically more expensive, placements like Pandora, Hulu, or programmatic or network display advertising may not always be the best use of budgets, especially if you’re trying to drive lead generation and reach audiences when they are in market for banking products or services.
 We tend to stay away from these options in order to maximize budgets and get the most out of our online efforts.

 And knowing how, where, and why to spend your budget on the right initiatives is key to driving growth and staying relevant in the channels your consumers are using.

 Key - Engage in Customer Advocacy

-Here’s the kinds of calls to action we see over and over again… 'apply now' or 'open an account' before providing key information about the account.
+Here are the kinds of calls to action we see over and over again… 'apply now' or 'open an account' before providing key information about the account.
 Customers shouldn't learn about what they're applying for in the application.
 And 'contact us to learn more'.
 Why do they have to contact you to learn more?
-Why don’t you just tell them on the page, where they're looking for the information.
+Why don’t you just tell them on the page, where they're looking for the information?

 Action Item: You Have to Differentiate Your Institution - NOW!

 Online FinTech companies are sprouting up everywhere, and basic banking products are becoming a commodity that many are shopping for in a a-la-carte fashion.
 How is your financial institution different and how are you sharing that message with people?

 So many people are on online throughout the day.
 As of 2017 people are spending on average 135 minutes per day just on social networks!
 Sharing your message with them, where they are, at the time they’re interested in hearing it is how you stay relevant in that person’s world.